twse/random-stuff/Third-Party Notices.md

 “bob’s game” uses Coherent UI™ user interface technology.
 Copyright 2012-2018 Coherent Labs.
 All Rights Reserved.

+## For use of DOOM
 DOOM® © 2016 id Software, LLC, a ZeniMax Media company.
 Bethesda, Bethesda Softworks, ZeniMax and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the U.S. and/or other countries.
-DOOM, id, id Software, id Tech and related logos are registered trademarks or trademarks of id Software LLC in the U.S. and/or other countries.
+DOOM, id, id Software, id Tech and related logos are registered trademarks or trademarks of id Software LLC in the U.S. and/or other countries.<br />
+OS/2 port: Juan José García Ripoll

 Copyright in Enlighten is owned by or licensed to Geomerics Limited.
 All rights reserved.
 Enlighten is a trademark or registered trademark of Geomerics Limited or its affiliates.